Friends: Syndication

-Because of syndication revenue, Friends continues to generate approximately $1 billion each year for Warner Bros.
-That translates into about $20 million in annual residuals each for Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer, who each get 2% of syndication income for Friends.
+Because of syndication revenue, Friends continued to generate approximately $1 billion each year for Warner Bros as of 2015.
+It has been reported that Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer each receive about $20 million in annual residuals of syndication income for Friends, however that amount has been disputed.

 All episodes became available on Netflix on January 1, 2015, introducing a new generation to the show.
 UK Friends reruns' ratings in 2015 increased by more than 10% annually.
 The 2016 reruns' US weekly audience, not including streaming, of 16 million would make it a hit on network television were the show still being produced.
-In the US, the series has a syndication deal through multiple networks, including Nick at Nite, TBS, and Paramount Network.
-In July 2019, it was announced that from the beginning of 2020, Friends would not be available on Netflix in the US and instead would be shown on Warner Bros.
+In the United States, the series has a syndication deal through multiple networks, including Nick at Nite, TBS, and Paramount Network.
+In July 2019, it was announced that from the beginning of 2020, Friends would not be available on Netflix in the United States and instead would be shown on Warner Bros.
 Discovery's video-streaming service HBO Max, which launched in May 2020.